-16.4 Assistance And Rent Formulas
+17.4 Assistance And Rent Formulas

-A. Section 8 Vouchers

-- Section 8 Vouchers The payment standard is set by KCDC between 90 percent and 110 percent of the FMR or higher (if applicable).
+- A. Section 8 Vouchers - 1.
+Section 8 Vouchers The payment standard is set by KCDC between 90 percent and 110 percent of the FMR or higher (if applicable).
 KCDC reserves the right to use Small Area Fair Market Rent (SAFMR) exception payment standards for specified zip code areas if deemed beneficial for the success of KCDC program participants locating affordable housing.
 Effective October 1, 2024, HUD will require KCDC to implement SAFMR's for all zip code areas.
-Upon approval of Moving to Work (MTW) cohorts, KCDC will request a waiver to forgo the implementation of the SAFMR for all zip code areas. - 2.
+As a Moving to Work (MTW) flexibility, KCDC requested a waiver to forgo the implementation of mandatory SAFMR's for all zip code areas.
+The waiver was approved and KCDC will use payment standards and optional SAMFR zip code areas. - 2.
 The participant pays the greater of the Total Tenant Payment or the minimum rent, plus the amount by which the gross rent exceeds the payment standard. - 3.
-No participant when initially receiving tenant-based assistance on a unit shall pay more than 40 percent of their monthly-adjusted income if the gross rent exceeds the applicable payment standard.

-B. Total Tenant Payment
+No participant when initially receiving tenant-based assistance on a unit shall pay more than 40 percent of their monthly-adjusted income if the gross rent exceeds the applicable payment standard. - B. Total Tenant Payment